vrtulspud/chowdown/_recipes/baked_split_chicken_breast_recipe.md

 **Source:** allrecipes.com

 Instead of measuring out the spices and sprinkling over the chicken, I place the chicken in a glass baking dish and sprinkle the spices over both sides of the chicken, one after another.
 Stupid simple and quick prep.
 The original recipe calls for chicken with skin, but I find the chicken without skin works fine, and the spices create their own skin over the meat.
+I've made this with as many as four chicken breasts for leftovers.